ntampouratzisSYN/RED-SEA/MPI-on-COSSIM.md

 }
 ```

-To be noticed that the same number of gem5 and omnet++ nodes must be configured.
+To be noticed that the same number of gem5 and omnet++ nodes must be configured (We may simplify the procedure of 1 and 2 steps through GUI).

 ## 3. Mount the disk image
 sudo mount -o loop,offset=65536 $HOME/COSSIM/kernels/disks/ubuntu-18.04-arm64-docker.img /mnt \